daaronr/reinstein_web/content/about.md

 *A broad project of synthesis and meta-analysis:* [Increasing effective charitable giving: The puzzle, what we know, what we need to know next](https://bit.ly/eg_barriers)

 <br>
-*Reporting on an experimental research project project:* [Impact of impact treatments on giving: field experiments and synthesis](https://daaronr.github.io/dualprocess/)
+*Reporting on an experimental research project:* [Impact of impact treatments on giving: field experiments and synthesis](https://daaronr.github.io/dualprocess/)